dhruvel/ASL-Number-Recognition/README.md

-# ASL Number Recognition: CP-468
+# ASL Number Recognition: CP-468 AI Final Project

 The official repository of the ASL Number Recognition for the CP-468 final project.
 The following *Readme* file gives an overview about this project.